FabriceQuentin/SimpleBot/README.md

 # SimpleBot
-A simple bot written in Jave to interact with a user
+(Project Realised by me on the training platform hyperskills.org) A simple bot written in Java to interact with a user